rks101/eglinux/README.md

 The web server started above can be opened in a web browser: http://0.0.0.0:8000/ (on the same system) or ip_address:8000 on other systems as well.
 This page can be opened before you close the server using Ctrl+C.

-Note:- In case you are struggling to connect to this web server to access files from another system, check your wired/wireless network or the VLAN you are on.
+Note: In case you are struggling to connect to this web server to access files from another system, check your wired/wireless network or the VLAN you are on.
 It is likely that in a segmented network, users may not access the resources shared by this http web server.

 ----